RWJF HEALTH POLICY FELLOWS PROGRAM

 The Health Policy Fellows Program is a prestigious doctoral fellowship program for students with educational and research interests that include health and health policy analysis and research.
 The RWJF Health Policy Fellows Program seeks to increase the participation of underrepresented groups throughout the nation in the development, implementation, and analysis of health policy.

-Accepted PhD candidates will receive a generous five-year funding package which includes:
+Health policy fellows receive a generous five-year funding package which includes:

-- paid tuition;
+- paid tuition

-- health insurance.
+- health insurance